ehlowr0ld/hmr/packages/fastapi-reloader/README.md

 app.user_middleware.append(html_injection_middleware)
 ```

+> It's safe to add `html_injection_middleware` in multiple places, even if their scopes overlap.
+We have safeguards in place to prevent double injection on both server and client side.

 The `auto_refresh_middleware` is a convenient wrapper that applies both `reloader_route_middleware` and `html_injection_middleware`.
 However, you can add them separately for more control:

 - **Fine-grained control**: If a sub-router in your application uses compression, you must add `html_injection_middleware` before the compression middleware on that router.